Whats-Cookin/trust_claim/README.md

 VITE_CERAMIC_URL='http://13.56.165.66/'
 ```

-To avoid having to run the back end you may point to the live backend
+To avoid having to run the back end you may point to the live backend BUT DO NOT WRITE JUNK TO IT

 ```bash
 VITE_CERAMIC_URL='https://ceramic.linkedtrust.us/'